webhookdb/webhookdb/webhookdb-website/src/docs/integrating.md

 order: 70
 ---

+There are two ways you will need to access data stored in WebhookDB:
+<a href="#query-access">Query Access</a>, and <a href="#notifications">Notifications</a>.
+Query Access is about accessing data WebhookDB has synced, while Notifications are about WebhookDB telling you about data changes.

+<a id="query-access"></a>

+# Query Access

 We have a repository with some example patterns for integrating with WebhookDB.

 The different patterns break down roughly as follows: